i

 10. Create pages

-• Privacy policy;
+• Privacy policy pages

-• General terms and conditions.
+• General terms and conditions

 Creating a page

-You can easily create one or more pages in WordPress using the steps below.
+You can easily create one or more pages in WordPress using the steps below:

 1. Log into your WordPress installation.